 Downing, a landscape designer, long-time editor of the Horticulturist magazine and architect, had a profound influence on American architecture of the last half of the 19th century that is still felt today.
 He is, for example, credited with the popularization of the large front porch or veranda as a necessary transition between the house and nature — which is the primary reason American houses up to about 1941 commonly featured generous porches, while European housing did not.
 After 1941 this transition structure did not disappear from American housing, it just moved to the back yard for better privacy where it now takes the form of patios and decks.
 If you are lucky enough to own a pre-War house, you probably have both a generous front porch and a back patio or deck, or both.
 For these useful and pleasant adjuncts to the American home, you can thank the creative vision of Andrew Jackson Downing.

 Downing died at age 37 in a boiler

-explosion aboard the steamer Henry Clay, but during his short 15-year professional career Downing was a prodigious worker and prolific writer on nature, horticulture, landscaping, architecture and social betterment.
+explosion aboard the Hudson river steamer Henry Clay on July 28, 1852, but during his short 15-year professional career Downing was a prodigious worker and prolific writer on nature, horticulture, landscaping, architecture and social betterment.
 He profoundly believed that a "good home will encourage its inhabitants to pursue a moral existence," a view shared by many of his contemporaries.